Carrots Are Orange

 3. Interoception – receptors inside your organs that send information about the inside of your body to your brain to let you know when you’re hungry, thirsty, cold, etc.

-That totals to eight sensory systems.
+That totals eight sensory systems.

 Maria Montessori focused a great deal on creating materials and lessons that utilized these sensory systems, often simultaneously.